The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 #### `server/controllers/bookmarkControllers.js`

 1. `deleteBookmark` fetches the bookmark first, then checks ownership before deleting.
 What status code does it send if the bookmark doesn't exist?
 What status code if it exists but belongs to another user?
 Why are these different?
-2. `likeBookmark` and `unlikeBookmark` are two separate controllers rather than a single `toggleLike` controller.
-What would a `toggleLike` controller need to do differently?
-What are the tradeoffs between the two approaches?
+2. Look at the like routes in `index.js` — liking uses `POST /api/bookmarks/:bookmark_id/likes` and unliking uses `DELETE` on the same path.
+Why are these two separate routes and controllers rather than a single `toggleLike` endpoint?
+What would the client need to handle differently if a toggle endpoint were used instead?
 3. When `destroy()` deletes a bookmark, its associated rows in `bookmark_likes` are deleted automatically.
 Where exactly in the codebase is this behavior defined?
 What would happen to the `bookmark_likes` rows if that behavior weren't in place?
 4. Every controller wraps its logic in `try/catch` and calls `next(err)` in the catch block.
 What does `next(err)` do?
 What would happen if the `try/catch` were missing and a database query threw an error?
 5. `listBookmarks` has no validation logic — it just fetches and responds.
 Why is it still worth wrapping in `try/catch` even for a simple read operation?